yiping0liu/yiping0liu.github.io/Japanese.md

   * Swarm and Evolutionary Computation
   * Applied Soft Computing
   * Soft Computing
+  * International Journal of Bio-Inspired Computation
   * Mathematics and Computers in Simulation
-  * Natural Hazards
   * and more

 * Program Committee Member
   * GECCO 2018,2019
   * CEC 2018, 2019
   * AAAI 2019

-* Guest Associate Editor
-  * Special Section on "Evolutionary Computation" of Nonlinear Theory and Its Applications (IEICE)

 * 所属学会
   * ACM SIGEVO